ITALIAN LANGUAGE AND CULTURE PROGRAM

-The 2018 AEF Summer Program is a 4-week intensive Liberal and Performing Arts Program, comprehensive of Liberal arts, Italian Art, Culture and Language courses, Opera, Classical Music, Jazz, Dance courses and Music Ensembles; combining cultural immersion in the City of the Renaissance and professional performing opportunities.
-Besides regular lectures, also on-site classes, fieldtrips and ensembles are also considered as a part of the curricular activities.
-Performing Arts students may also choose to participate in the Jazzit Fest, an international Music festival whose 2018 edition will take place in Andria (Puglia) from June 22nd, through June 24th.
+The AEF Summer Programs are 4-week intensive Liberal and Performing Arts Programs, comprehensive of Liberal Arts, Italian Art, Culture and Language courses, Opera, Classical Music, Jazz, Dance courses and Music Ensembles; combining cultural immersion in the City of the Renaissance and professional performing opportunities along with regular lectures, on-site classes, fieldtrips and ensembles are also considered as a part of the curricular activities.

-3. Italian through Culture - 3 US credits
+3. Italian Language for Singers - 3/4 US credits

 This class is an introduction to photographic technique and photo management through the visual experience of some of the main aspects of Italian culture displayed in Florence, one of the most important Italian cities.
 Weeks 1, 2 and 3 will begin with a technical and theoretical lesson introducing the weekly program; followed by field trips and photo management in class.
 Three field trips will be organized concerning Italian culture, covering 3 topics: architecture, people, still-life.
 Week 4 will be dedicated to organizing the best images in a short presentation which will be displayed at school at the end of the course.

 This course teaches the fundamentals of painting through the study of the great masters of the past: student will analyse and reproduce masterpieces of the past and learn how to paint while understanding different methods from the Classical Renaissance to the period of the Italian Risorgimento, with a special focus on the Macchiaioli movement.